 Unfortunately, there are no preventative measures available to stop the progression of this disease.
 For most people, surgery is the only option.
 Surgery is usually recommended when you are no longer able to comfortably put your hand flat on the table.

-Hand Therapy treatment for Dupuytren’s Disease is usually post operative.
+Hand Therapy treatment for Dupuytren’s Contracture is usually post operative.
 It is designed to restore hand function and maintain the straightness that has been achieved through surgery.
 Therapy may include:

 HOW CAN WE HELP?